 - Facial grammar and emotive affect, including humour

-- Constructed dialogue and constructed action
+- Constructed dialogue and constructed action, and accompanying eye gaze

 - Time/tense markers and use of timelines

 Building ASL vocabulary in specific settings:

 - Health/medical – talking about health and basic medical concerns/experiences

 - Educational – talking about school and university/college

 - Math – continuing to expand fluency in ASL number depictions

 - Community – talking about current and local events, organizations, places and issues

 - Variations due to demographics (age, background, geographical area)